giaunguyen2604/document/test.md

 ```

 ### Conclusion
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I hope the above tips will be really helpful for you.
 Of course there might be best practices you consider more important that I've missed here.
 That's great.
-I'd love to hear what you'd like to add to this lesson.
-Thank you for taking time for my lesson.
+I'd love to hear what you'd like to add to this lesson. 🅃🄷🄰🄽🄺 🅈🄾🅄 for taking time for my lesson.

 ### REFERENCES
 1. https://www.loginradius.com/blog/engineering/guest-post/react-best-coding-practices/
 2. https://betterprogramming.pub/21-best-practices-for-a-clean-react-project-df788a682fb?gi=17305bcc69d3